PierreBarrat/TreeKnit/docs/src/index.md

 *TreeKnit* is a julia package that performs inference of reassortment events in segmented genomes, such as human influenza.
 Additionally, it can reconstruct Ancestral Reassortment Graphs for segment pairs.
 ## Installation

 *TreeKnit* requires Julia version 1.7, it may not work with higher or lower versions.
-You can get it from [here](https://julialang.org/downloads/), or use a conda environment.
+You can get v1.7.3 of Julia [here]([https://julialang.org/downloads/](https://julialang.org/downloads/oldreleases/#:~:text=v1.7.3)).
+Alternatively, you can install julia 1.7.3 into a conda environment.

 You can install *TreeKnit* using the julia package manager:
 ```julia